hdowens/projeul_sols/README.md

 **q48** - Last ten digits of the series 1^1 + 1^2 + ... + 1000^1000

+**q49** - The arithmetic sequence, 1487, 4817, 8147, in which each of the terms increases by 3330, is unusual in two ways: (i) each of the three terms are prime, and, (ii) each of the 4-digit numbers are permutations of one another.

+There are no arithmetic sequences made up of three 1-, 2-, or 3-digit primes, exhibiting this property, but there is one other 4-digit increasing sequence.

+What 12-digit number do you form by concatenating the three terms in this sequence?

 **q50** - Which prime, below one-million, can be written as the sum of the most consecutive primes?